LucasBorboleta/pijersi-svg/README.md

 # Pijersi-SVG
 This repository provides:

-- A Python program that draws SVG pictures for the Pijersi boardgame : the board and the cubes.
+- A Python program that draws SVG pictures for the Pijersi boardgame set.
-- SVG pictures for making a Pijersi boardgame set.
+- SVG pictures for making a Pijersi boardgame set: the board and the 28 cubes.

 See also the following  [**LICENSE**](./docs/LICENSE.txt) and  [**COPYRIGHT**](./docs/COPYRIGHT.md)  documents.